 The Residential Recycled Water Fill Station is a part of the city's ongoing effort to provide programs and services to help customers use water efficiently.
 Using recycled water for irrigation replaces the need to use drinking water for landscaping needs.
 Recycled water has been treated to a level that is ideal for irrigation and landscaping.

-To assist City of San Diego customers who wish to use recycled water for landscape irrigation at their property, the City of San Diego Public Utilities Department is offering recycled water at a pilot recycled water fill station in the Scripps Ranch community of San Diego.
+To assist City of San Diego customers who wish to use recycled water for landscape irrigation at their property, the City of San Diego Public Utilities Department is offering recycled water at a pilot fill station.
 Recycled water is available at no additional cost for City of San Diego Public Utilities customers only.

 How to Get Recycled Water for Residential Landscaping

 Prior to filling up, you must first review the Recycled Water Filling Station Training Program describing regulations for the use of recycled water and attend a brief training at the fill station site.
 You must also verify that you are a City of San Diego Public Utilities customer, certify that you have reviewed proper recycled water use procedures and receive a fill station card and stickers that are to be placed on any water containers that will be transporting recycled water.
 To receive the items mentioned above, please bring the following to the fill station on your first visit:

 - A copy or printout of your public utilities billing statement (phone screenshots are acceptable);